Connecting to MySQL

 both ElastiCube and Live).

-For information on additional parameters that can be used, see this section of the MySQL Connector Developer Guide.
+For information about additional parameters that can be used, see this section of the MySQL Connector Developer Guide.